 Dr. Wright has been a visiting scholar at Qinghua University’s School of Public Policy and Management.
 He studied Chinese and Chinese Literature at Beijing University, the Beijing Foreign Language Institute, and the Beijing Languages Institute.
 He speaks frequently on China and has published two books: The Promise of the Revolution: Stories of Fulfillment and Struggle in China’s Hinterland (Rowman & Littlefield Publishers, 2003) and Wo Kan Zhongguo (China Through My Eyes), (published in Chinese by Guangxi Education Publishing House, 2000).

-Dr. Wright is a nonresident senior fellow with the John L. Thornton China Center at the Brookings Institution and a member of the National Committee on U.S.-China Relations.
+Dr. Wright is a member of the National Committee on U.S.-China Relations.
+He also serves on the Board of Directors for The John & Vera Mae Perkins Foundation and the United States Heartland China Association.
 He earned his Ph.D. and M.A. from Johns Hopkins University SAIS, his M.Div. from Fuller Theological Seminary, and his B.A. from Vanderbilt University.

-Dr. Wright is based in Washington, D.C. and travels to China on a monthly basis.
+Dr. Wright is based in Washington, D.C.
 He is fluent in Mandarin Chinese.

 He is married to Guowei.
 They have four children: Margaret, Jon, Peter, and James.